 In many cases, our microbiome protects us from substances in our food that can potentially be damaging to our health.
 Certain microbes can metabolize these substances and make them less harmful.
 But of course, not all of us have microbiomes that are capable of doing this.
 For example, oxalate is found in high amounts in foods like spinach, beet greens, and almonds.
 A specific group of microbes can neutralize oxalates when they are present.
 Oxalates are known to bind calcium, creating calcium oxalate (a.k.a kidney stones).
 If your microbiome does not house oxalate-neutralizing organisms, overtime calcium oxalates may form increase the risk of kidney stones.
 This is one of the reasons why some people may find high oxalate foods on their minimize list.
-It doesn’t mean they can’t eat them at all, but should only eat them every third or fourth day.
+It doesn't mean they can't eat them at all, but should only eat them every third or fourth day.

 Personalized Macros & Balancing Blood Sugar

 A fourth concept we apply is we want to minimize or avoid foods based on macronutrient composition.
 Some people derive more benefit from high fiber foods.
 Those individuals may see more high protein or high-fat foods on their minimize list, this is to focus caloric intake on fiber containing choices.

 As you may know, some foods cause our blood sugar to rise rapidly.
 If this repeatedly happens, over time, high blood sugar can lead to insulin resistance and potentially diabetes.
 We also know that the same food can have very different effects on different people's blood sugar.
 We are all unique, and foods that are perfectly fine for one person can cause a surge in blood sugar for another.
 Your individual recommendations group some foods as avoid or minimize due to their potential of eliciting a high glycemic response.

 When We See Dysbiosis